 I had purchased some fresh pork chops on the bone at the farmers market and wanted to braise them rather than go out in the freezing cold and grill them.
-I did a search on the Internet for braised pork chop recipes and found one that looked good from a reputable site.
+So I searched the Internet for braised pork chop recipes and found one that looked good from a reputable site.
 It was for braised pork chops with apples.

-I added the pork chops back to the pan, covered them with the apples then covered the pan and stuck it into a 350 degrees F preheated oven for "10 - 15 minutes until the pork chops are juicy and succulent."
-Problem was, the pork chops came out dry and tough as nails.
+I added the pork chops back to the pan, covered them with the apples, then covered the pan and stuck it into a 350 degrees F preheated oven for "10 - 15 minutes until the pork chops are juicy and succulent."
+The problem was the pork chops came out dry and tough as nails.
 Not inedible, but not the juicy, succulent results I was hoping for.

 Trust Your Gut

 When I was preparing this dish, my instincts told me something wasn't right, but I didn't trust my own experiences and figured the professional who posted this recipe must be right.
-I'm here to say if something doesn't feel right when you are preparing a dish from a recipe, trust your gut and do some more research.
-I was in a hurry and didn't stop to really check out several recipes before deciding on this one.
+If something doesn't feel right when preparing a dish from a recipe, trust your gut and do more research.
+Unfortunately, I was in a hurry and didn't stop to check out several recipes before deciding on this one.

 What Went Wrong?

 I immediately emailed Chef Todd Mohr the recipe and what happened and asked him what went wrong.
-Here's what Chef Todd Mohr whose incredibly informative cooking videos are now featured on my site said:
+Here's what Chef Todd Mohr said:

-"Keep in mind that you're asking the chef who thinks we should all burn our recipes because of their inherent flaws and variables, to analyze a recipe.
-Cooking is most enjoyable and most often successful when you combine your own creativity with basic cooking methods.
-It's no fun to follow someone else's opinion as to how something should be cooked.
+"Keep in mind that you're asking the chef who thinks we should all burn our recipes because of their inherent flaws and variables to analyze a recipe.
+Cooking is most enjoyable and often successful when you combine creativity with basic cooking methods.
+Following someone else's opinion about how something should be cooked is no fun.
 You're naturally set up for disappointment when you try to duplicate someone else's rigid set of instructions.

-With that in mind, the basic cooking method of braising is to cook in a small amount of liquid usually after browning.
+With that in mind, the basic braising cooking method is to cook in a small amount of liquid, usually after browning.
 The protein product is only partially covered in liquid so that in a covered pot, it steams in the liquid.
 Braising is most often used for tougher cuts of meat that will benefit from long, slow, moist heat.
-More tender cuts of meat aren't the best candidates for braising, nor are thinner cuts, as the combination cooking process can ultimately make the product moist, but over-coagulate proteins, making it tough.
+More tender cuts of meat aren't the best candidates for braising, nor are thinner cuts.
+The combination cooking process can ultimately make the product moist but over-coagulate proteins, making it tough.

-Next, I always think of braising as "low and slow".
-I would never braise something above 300 degrees, usually about 275.
-Again, times mentioned in recipes can be fatal to the cook.
-With variations in oven temperatures, thickness and make up of pans, and types of heat, I can't imagine how anyone can tell you exactly how long something will take to cook in your kitchen.
-Also, "...10 to 15 minutes" of braising is kind of an oxy-moron.
+Next, I always think of braising as "low and slow."
+I would never braise something above 300 degrees F, usually about 275 degrees F. But, again, the times mentioned in recipes can be fatal to the cook.
+With variations in oven temperatures, thickness and makeup of pans, and types of heat, I can't imagine how anyone can tell you exactly how long something will take to cook in your kitchen.
+Also, "...10 to 15 minutes" of braising is an oxymoron.
 ANY braising dish I know of is for about an hour.
-Braising for 15 minutes is really called poaching.
+Braising for 15 minutes is called poaching.

-Ultimately, I'd stick with veal shank or oxtail or tongue for braising.
+Ultimately, I'd stick with veal shank, oxtail, or tongue for braising.
 A nice pork chop should probably be sautéed with pan sauce anyway.
 That's my opinion."

 Spaghetti and Meatballs - Well sort of

-This weekend we were having some friends over for dinner and we thought it would be fun to make homemade fresh pasta and serve it with homemade meatballs.
+We were having friends over for dinner this weekend, and we thought it would be fun to make homemade fresh pasta and serve it with homemade meatballs.
 We have a great recipe from the mom of one of my wife's best friends.
 Whenever we go to her friend's house, we always request that she ask her mom to make some of her fabulous meatballs for us to take home.

 Our problem was the meatballs fell apart while we were browning them.
 It was a disaster.
-They were flattening out and sticking to the pan and then pulling apart when we tried to turn them.
+They were flattening out, sticking to the pan, and then pulling apart when we tried to turn them.
 It was a mess and we were so disappointed with what was happening.

-We managed to salvage more than half the meatballs and get them into the sauce but the first time we stirred the sauce we knew they weren't going to hold up very long.
+We managed to salvage more than half the meatballs and get them into the sauce, but the first time we stirred the sauce, we knew they would only hold up a little bit.

 What Went Wrong

-I immediately called my wife's friend who I knew had made these meatballs with her mom many times and asked her what she thought went wrong.
-We went through every step of the recipe only to find out we were missing a small but consequential step.
+I immediately called my wife's friend, who I knew had made these meatballs with her mom many times and asked her what she thought went wrong.
+We went through every step of the recipe only to discover we needed a small but consequential step.

-One of the ingredients for the meatballs is day old crusty Italian bread that you cut up into small cubes and soak in milk.
-We didn't have any day old bread on hand, so I figured we could use breadcrumbs.
-And that would be just fine, if you don't skip the step we missed: squeezing the excess milk out of the bread (crumbs) before adding the rest of the ingredients and combining with the meat.
+One of the ingredients for the meatballs is day-old crusty Italian bread that you cut up into small cubes and soak in milk.
+Unfortunately, we didn't have any day-old bread on hand, so I figured we could use breadcrumbs.
+And that would be fine if you complete the missed step: squeezing the excess milk out of the bread (crumbs) before adding the rest of the ingredients and combining them with the meat.

-Our meatballs looked good but, since they were loaded with so much moisture, when we starting to brown them, they fell apart.
-We were left with these wonderful globs of chopped meat combined with other delicious ingredients that were half browned and didn't look anything like meatballs.
+Our meatballs looked good, but since they were loaded with so much moisture, they fell apart when we started to brown them.
+So we were left with these great globs of chopped meat and other delicious ingredients that were half-browned and didn't look like meatballs.

 The Show Must Go On

-We decided to cook our non-meatballs in the sauce anyway and make a meat sauce to go with our fresh pasta and I can honestly say, it was the best meat sauce I've ever made.
-The combination of the other ingredients with the browned meat combined to produce a wonderfully thick and delicious meat sauce that our guests couldn't get enough of.
+We decided to cook our non-meatballs in the sauce anyway and make a meat sauce to go with our fresh pasta and it was the best meat sauce I've ever made.
+Combining the other ingredients with the browned meat produced a wonderfully thick and delicious meat sauce that our guests couldn't get enough of.
 I can't wait to have leftovers tonight now that the flavors in the sauce have had time to meld.
 It's going to be amazing.

-So here are two instances in which the recipes I started with didn't work but the results were completely different.
-Although the pork chops were dry, they still could be eaten and were nourishing.
+So here are two instances in which the recipes I started with didn't work, but the results were completely different.
+Although the pork chops were dry, they could still be eaten and nourished.
 On the other hand, the disaster with the meatballs turned out to be a new way for me to make meat sauce in the future.

-So don't give up if a recipe doesn't seem to be working out.
+So don't give up if a recipe doesn't work out.
 It's like that old saying - If life gives you lemons, make lemonade.